OctoText/OctoText/README.md

 <img width="735" alt="Outlook settings" src="https://user-images.githubusercontent.com/44931130/111056048-df5fab00-8449-11eb-8aa8-4807493750d9.png">

-In addition, you will also need to find out the email address of the text service of your provider.
+In addition, you will also need to find out the email address of the text service of your mobile phone provider.
 For US carriers the list below will cover most users:

 <img width="368" alt="SMS gateway" src="https://user-images.githubusercontent.com/44931130/111055919-a7a43380-8448-11eb-836d-40a9706d7d51.png">

 In addition to this table, Xfinity Mobile uses mypixmessage.com for SMS/MMS gateway.
 This table was taken from: https://en.wikipedia.org/wiki/SMS_gateway please refer to Wikipedia for more up to date information.

+SSL and TLS protocols are supported - while SSL needs testing and may have issues.

 Once you have gathered all this information you will need to enter it into the settings page on OctoText.
 The Test Icon on the OctoPrint front page also doubles as a test message to check your settings.
 Just press it once and wait 30 seconds or so and you should see a text or email (if everything is set correctly)